Sausage Shakshuka

-This Lamb Shakshuka with Merguez is packed with vegetables, eggs, and spicy lamb merguez sausages, all nestled in a rich, spicy tomato sauce.
-The addition of merguez adds a kick of heat and spice, taking this classic breakfast dish to a new level.
+This simple Sausage Shakshuka is packed with vegetables, eggs, and spicy sausages, all nestled in a rich, spicy tomato sauce.
+The addition of chorizo adds a kick of heat and spice, taking this classic breakfast dish to a new level.
 Serve it with warm Turkish bread for a complete meal.

 Our chickens currently give us 14 eggs a day so I’m always looking for ways to spice up our egg recipe rotation.
-Thanks to the spicy lamb merguez sausages, this one-pan sausage shakshuka hits the spot and offers tons of flavor – yet only takes 25 minutes to make.
+Thanks to chorizo sausages, this one-pan sausage shakshuka hits the spot and offers tons of flavor – yet only takes 25 minutes to make.

-If you loved this Lamb Shakshuka Recipe or any other recipe on my website, please leave a 🌟 star rating below.
+If you loved this Sausage Shakshuka Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!

 Ingredients